IvanFilipov/modern_c_plus_plus/schedule.md

 ### Syntax sugers, templates and lambdas

 recap :
-- some special key words ( finale, override ... )
+- some special key words ( default, delete ( in classes ), final, override ... )
 - c++ sytle cast and their use cases
+- strings, stringstreams

 new :
-- more key words
 - type deduction ( auto, decltype )
-- more about templates
+- more about templates, variadic templates
-- templates metaprogramming
+- template metaprogramming
+- constexpr
 - lambda functions

 ## Week 3